Université de Sherbrooke: Programs

-The University of Sherbrooke offers a variety of bachelors, masters, doctoral and post-doctoral programs as well as various certificates and microprograms.
+The university offers a variety of bachelors, masters, doctoral and post-doctoral programs as well as various certificates and microprograms.

 The Faculty of Theology, Ethics and Philosophy offers Undergraduate level certificate, diploma, Bachelors, Masters and Doctorate degrees in Theology/Theological Studies; Doctorate Theology and Religious Vocations; and Undergraduate level certificate/diploma/Graduate level certificate/diploma Pastoral Studies/Counselling.

 The Faculty of Engineering offers courses in the following specialties: Chemical Engineering, Civil Engineering, Electrical Engineering, Computer Engineering, Biotechnology Engineering, Robotics Engineering, Building Engineering and Mechanical Engineering.

 Sports

 Sports teams representing the Université de Sherbrooke are called Le Vert & Or (called The Green and Gold in English).

 Media

 The university publishes the magazine UdeS, which has a circulation of 85,000 copies.
 Published three times a year by the Communications Service, this magazine is distributed free to everyone in the central graduate database and to staff as well as friends of the institution.
 Copies are also distributed in a number of locations in Sherbrooke.

 The university's student community puts out a student newspaper, the Collectif, and operates an FM radio station, CFAK-FM.